binsentsu/am43-ctrl/README.md

 A minimum successfull connection 'fail-time' can be defined with `-f` option:
 `sudo am43ctrl MACx MACy -l 3000 -f 120000`
 If no valid connection with a device occurs during <fail-time> seconds, the program will exit.
+Disabled by default.

 Base topic defaults to `homeassistant`, but may be configured with the `-topic` option